predibase/llm_distillation_playbook/README.md

 ### 2. Build good logging infrastructure.

-***Summary**: Have basic logging infrastructure for teacher models in production.
-If logs are limited due to low traffic, PII, or other constraints, synthetic data generation may be a viable option for dataset bootstrapping.*
+***Summary**: Have basic logging infrastructure for your LLMs in production.
+If logs are limited due to low traffic, PII, or other constraints, synthetic data generation may be a viable option for bootstrapping a dataset for fine-tuning.*

 If you haven't already implemented logging in your application, you really should.
 Tokens are expensive and [data is oil](https://www.quora.com/Who-should-get-credit-for-the-quote-data-is-the-new-oil).

 <p align="center" >
     <img src="images/logging.png" />
-    <p align="center" ><i>Example of basic LLM logging infrastructure with a Model-as-a-Service (MaaS) serverless teacher model.
-Stream requests and responses from your MaaS endpoint to a storage solution like Amazon S3 or a Snowflake table.</i></p>
+    <p align="center" ><i>Example of basic logging infrastructure with a Model-as-a-Service (MaaS) serverless teacher model.
+Stream requests and responses from your MaaS endpoint to a storage solution like Amazon S3 or Snowflake.</i></p>
 </p>

 #### Bootstrap datasets with real logs.

-Collecting logs from production traffic that's sent to your teacher models is a great, lean option for bootstrapping a dataset for distilling fine-tuned models.[^2]
+Collecting logs from production traffic that's sent to your teacher models is a great, lean option for bootstrapping a dataset for fine-tuning.[^2]

-[^2]: Always review the terms of service and usage policies of LLM providers when logging their outputs for distillation.
-Compliance with these policies is essential.
-While OpenAI currently does not appear to restrict the use of their models for academic or experimental work, it's advisable to seek clarification for specific use cases.
+[^2]: Always review the terms of service and usage policies of LLM providers when logging their outputs.
+While OpenAI permits the use of their models for academic or exploratory work, it's advisable to seek clarification for specific use cases and production settings.

 See a lightweight example of asynchronously logging requests and responses to S3 in a streamlit app [here](https://github.com/predibase/llm_distillation_playbook/tree/main/app).